SAP-samples/teched2022-DA263/exercises/ex3/README.md

 ## Summary

-You've now included a new uncertainty to the simulation model.
+You've now included a new uncertainty to the simulation model to understand the impact and to accordingly prepare for the response.

 Continue to - [Exercise 4 - Optimize outcome or compare outcomes](../ex4/README.md)